The Ideal Membership Problem and Abelian Groups: Introduction

 \paragraph{The Ideal Membership Problem.} Representing combinatorial problems by polynomials and then using algebraic techniques to approach them is one of the standard methods in algorithms and complexity.
 The Ideal Membership Problem (IMP for short) is an important algebraic framework that has been instrumental in such an approach.
 The IMP underlies many proof systems based on polynomials such as Nullstellensatz, Polynomial Calculus, and Sum-of-Squares, and therefore plays an important role in such areas as proof complexity and approximation.

-Let $\zF$ be a field and $\zF[\vc xn]$ the ring of polynomials over $\zF$.
-Given polynomials $f_0$, $\vc fk\in\zF[\vc xn]$ the IMP asks if $f_0$ belongs to the ideal $\ang{\vc fk}$ generated by $\vc fk$.
+Let $\zF$ be a field and $\zF[\vc xn]$ be the ring of polynomials over $\zF$.
+Given polynomials $f_0$, $\vc fk\in\zF[\vc xn]$ the IMP asks if $f_0$ belongs to the ideal $\ang{\vc fk}$ of $\zF[\vc xn]$ generated by $\vc fk$.
 This fact is usually demonstrated by presenting a \emph{proof}, that is, a collection of polynomials $\vc hk$ such that the following polynomial identity holds $f_0=h_1f_1+\dots+h_kf_k$.
 Many applications require the ability to produce such a proof.
-We refer to the problem of finding a proof of membership as the \emph{search IMP}.
-Note that by the Hilbert Basis Theorem any ideal of $\zF[\vc xn]$ can be represented by a finite set of generators meaning that the above formulation of the problem covers all possible ideals of $\zF[\vc xn]$.
+We refer to this as \emph{finding a membership proof} problem.
+Note that by the Hilbert Basis Theorem any ideal of $\zF[\vc xn]$ can be represented by a finite set of generators meaning that the above formulation of the problem covers all possible ideals of $\zF[\vc xn]$ (assuming also that the elements of $\zF$ are finitely presented).

 The general IMP is a difficult problem and it is not even obvious whether or not it is decidable.
 The decidability was established in \cite{hermann1926frage,richman1974constructive,seidenberg1974constructions}.
 Then Mayr and Meyer~\cite{mayr1982complexity} were the first to study the complexity of the IMP.
 They proved an exponential space lower bound for the membership problem for ideals generated by polynomials with integer and rational coefficients.
 Mayer~\cite{Mayr89} went on establishing an exponential space upper bound for the $\IMP$ for ideals over $\zQ$, thus proving that such IMPs are \textbf{EXPSPACE}-complete.
-The source of hardness here is that a proof that $f_0\in\ang P$ may require polynomials of exponential degree.
-In the cases when the degree of a proof has a linear bound in the degree of $f_0$, the IMP can be solved efficiently.
+The source of hardness here is that a proof that $f_0\in\ang{\vc fk}$ may require polynomials of exponential degree.
 (There is also the issue of exponentially long coefficients that we will mention later.)

-\paragraph{Combinatorial Ideals.} To illustrate the connection of the IMP to combinatorial problem we consider the following simple example.
+\paragraph{Combinatorial ideals.} To illustrate the connection of the IMP to combinatorial problems we consider the following simple example.
 We claim that the graph in Fig.~\ref{fig:example1} is 2-colorable if and only if polynomials

 have a common zero.
 Indeed, denoting the two possible colors 0 and 1, the first three polynomials guarantee that the only zeroes this collection of polynomials can have are such that $x,y,z\in\{0,1\}$.
 Then the last three polynomials make sure that in every common zero the values of $x,y,z$ are pairwise different, and so correspond to a proper coloring of the graph.
 Of course, the graph in the picture is not 2-colorable, and by the Weak Nullstellensatz this is so if and only if the constant polynomial 1 belongs to the ideal generated by the polynomials above.
 A proof of that can be easily found